Abida Parveen: Career

 Parveen had already begun performing at Dargahs and Urs in the early 1970s, but it was in 1973, on Radio Pakistan, that she achieved her first real breakthrough with the Sindhi song Tuhinje zulfan jay band kamand widha.
-In 1977 she was introduced as an official singer on Radio Pakistan.
-Since then, Parveen has risen to prominence and is now considered one of the finest vocal artists of Pakistan.
+In 1977, she was introduced as an official singer on Radio Pakistan.
+Since then, Parveen has risen to prominence and is now considered one of the finest vocal artists in Pakistan.
 She has imbued Sufi music with a new identity, marking the beginning of this journey at Sultana Siddiqui's Awaz-o-Andaz in 1980.

 Parveen travels internationally, often performing at sold-out venues.
 Her 1988 performance in Chicago was recorded by the Hazrat Amir Khusrau Society of Art and Culture, which issued an LP of her songs.
 Her 1989 performance in London's Wembley Conference Centre was broadcast on the BBC.
-Parveen cites her motivation for international travel as being to spread Sufism, peace and the divine message.
+Parveen cites her motivation for international travel as being to spread Sufism, peace, and the divine message.
 In doing so, she also promotes Pakistani culture.

-In the 1990s Parveen licensed her spiritual ghazals to Bollywood, since her "spiritual brother", Khan, recorded songs for Bollywood.
-Recently Abida also performed at the grand finale of Sindh Festival arranged by Bilawal Bhutto Zardari in Thatta.
+In the 1990s, Parveen licensed her spiritual ghazals to Bollywood, since her "spiritual brother", Khan, recorded songs for Bollywood.
+Recently, Abida also performed at the grand finale of the Sindh Festival, arranged by Bilawal Bhutto Zardari in Thatta.